 Event Sponsorship

-Your sponsorship will go towards supporting our events and furthering our mission of enriching life through land protection.
+Your sponsorship supports conservation events and furthers our mission of enriching life through land protection.

 Why Sponsor?

-Each year, the Georgia-Alabama Land Trust hosts numerous events designed to bring people together and educate local communities, landowners, and those who work with landowners on the many benefits of conserving land for future generations of people and wildlife.
-By sponsoring events hosted by GALT, you can have a tremendous impact on conservation in the Southeast.
+Each year, the Georgia-Alabama Land Trust (GALT) hosts numerous community events highlighting the importance of conserving land for future generations of people and wildlife.
+By sponsoring, you and your organization can have a tremendous impact on conservation in the Southeast.

-Exciting events like Wing Night give community members the opportunity to experience firsthand the power of land conservation efforts.
-Additional events like Cave Tour and our wildflower walks provide the opportunity to recreate while connecting with the landscape.
+Exciting events like Wing Night provide community members with the opportunity to experience firsthand the power of land conservation efforts, while events like Cave Tour and our wildflower walks provide the opportunity to recreate while connecting with the landscape.

 Additionally, our continuing education classes are critical for keeping landowners and the professionals who work with landowners abreast of current laws, regulations, and reporting requirements.
 We also use the classes to showcase new technologies and trends related to conservation.

-As a sponsor, you will be identified on signage at events, recognized in our annual Conservationist Magazine that we send to over 1,000 recipients, and listed in emails sent to our supports, landowners, and professional (attorneys, CPAs, realtors, and appraisers) contacts.
-You can support a great cause and show the community you or your organization cares about protecting the future.
-We appreciate your generous gifts and support!
+As a sponsor, you’ll be featured on signage at events, recognized in our annual Conservationist Magazine that is sent to over 1,000 recipients, and acknowledged in emails sent to our supports, landowners, and professional contacts (attorneys, CPAs, realtors, appraisers, etc).
+Your support not only advances conservation but also demonstrates your commitment to protecting the future.
+Thank you for being part of this important work!

 Sponsorship Levels